 There is only one exception to the rule that workers cannot sue their employers for injury compensation.
 If the employer acted maliciously with the explicit intent to cause harm to a worker, then legal action should be taken against that employer.
 This would be a criminal case, rather than a civil one, which is why the lawsuit is not superseded by the workers’ comp case.
 As you would expect, this is a very rare occurrence.

 If your employer forgot to submit your workers’ comp case, or willingly chose not to, then you should report him or her to the workers’ comp agency in your state.
 This failure of their employment responsibilities may make a lawsuit an option.
-The very first thing you should do in this case, however, is to speak with a workers’ compensation lawyer in West Palm Beach.
+The very first thing you should do in this case, however, is to speak with a workers’ compensation lawyer.
 A legal professional will be able to explain what your options are in your state.

 Posted on June 14, 2019 @ 2:01 pm